Guilderm/SnowballPlanner/Documents/Engineering Standards Guide.md

   A list of the top ten most critical web application security risks, providing guidance on how to mitigate them.

 - **NIST CSF:** [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework)
-  Guidelines for managing cybersecurity risk, offering a policy framework of computer security guidance for how organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.
+  Guidelines for managing cybersecurity risk, offering a policy framework for how organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.

 - **ISO/IEC 27001:** [Information Security Management](https://www.iso.org/isoiec-27001-information-security.html)
   International standard for information security management systems, outlining best practices for managing and protecting sensitive company information.